 “Wherever the hero may wander, whatever he may do, he is ever in the presence of his own essence—for he has the perfected eye to see.
 There is no separateness.”

 "Aesthetically, we wanted to bring together the origin and the brewer.
 The spirographs echo coffee blossoms and other organic shapes (incl a lil bean cross-section if you look closely) and the color of the kraft paper with the slight creamy white swirls echo both the gentle steam rising from a hot cup and, of course, the milk designs of latte art.
 And finally, we love that the bag pays homage to the diversity in coffee origins via the colorful coffee identifier labels.
-Greenish blues for Africa, reddish tones for Central & South America, purples for Southeast Asia, and good ol' black and white for blends and decaf." — Nice Package: 1000 Faces Coffee In Athens, Georgia by Zachary Carlsen, Sprudge
+Greenish blues for Africa, reddish tones for Central & South America, purples for Southeast Asia, and good ol' black and white for blends and decaf."

-I designed the espresso machine and the pour over menu to fit the aesthetic of the roaster.
+I designed the espresso machine grate and the pour over menu to fit the aesthetic of the roaster.
 A custom metal stand was cut and shaped so that we could use magnets to create a menu where we could change out our selection easily while also cutting down on the waste of printing new selection menus each week.

 Featuring the Ethiopian gelada, or bleeding heart monkey, these notNeutral Lino coffee mugs were a homage to the Year of the Monkey in the Chinese Zodiac and to the origins of coffee.
-These 10 oz. mugs were designed for function and beauty, blending practicality and ergonomics with modern design.
+This 10 oz. mugs were designed for function and beauty, blending practicality and ergonomics with modern design.

 Personalizing Online Orders

-In order to bring personal touches to online orders, we designed screen printed postcards for subscription buyers and stamps for the boxes.
+In order to bring personal touches to online orders, we designed screen-printed postcards for subscription buyers and stamps for the boxes.
 Cheeky calls to action asked customers to make mundane moments sacred or resist bad coffee by enjoying a cup of 1000 Faces Coffee.

 “We believe that respect for geographic origin, direct relationships, and ecological awareness is the basis for creating a more sustainable coffee culture.”